 Organizing a launch event

 Launch events are a brilliant way to get people talking about your new venture, to introduce them to your product range and to create a contact network.
 Before you start planning, think about who you want to invite and try and make the event memorable.
 Choose a venue that is relevant to the brand and look for innovative ways to interact with the audience.
 Your presentation should be engaging and interesting, and it’s wise to offer guests the option to try the product.
+When making the presentation, make sure to focus on what you want your audience to remember.
+Whether it’s key points from your product launch or salient data from your quarterly report, make sure your presentation is clear and concise.
+Ditch the slides crammed with text – nobody wants to read a wall of words while they’re trying to listen to you speak.
+A few well-chosen visuals can go a long way in supporting your message.
+By using different resources and tools and participating in corporate presentation coaching programs, you can create an informative and entertaining presentation and make a lasting impression at your event.
 Consider broadcasting the event live via your website or social channels to broaden your reach to those who cannot attend in person and be prepared to answer questions and to negotiate on prices.
 Hand out promotional items to remind guests about your brand long after they’ve left, and keep in touch with buyers who express an interest in placing an order.

 Picture courtesy of https://www.pexels.com/photo/people-sitting-on-gang-chairs-2774556/